|

 information will cause you to shoot almost 2 feet low.
 That's a terrible miss.

 Long range shooting is nothing like what you see on television.
-You need to do your homework, and get to know the limitations of
+You need to do your homework and learn the limitations of

 your rifle and ammo.
-It's a bad deal to rely on computer trajectory charts.
-They will usually get you close to the target, but the "one shot, one kill"
+It's a bad deal to rely on computer generated trajectory charts.
+They will help you get close to the target, but the "one shot, one kill"

 concept requires precise "verified" information about your bullet trajectory.